Spirent/iTest-assets/README.md

-# Spirent iTest Asset Warehouse
+# Spirent Automation Assets Warehouse

-Welcome to the iTest Asset Warehouse where dozens of iTest projects are available for download and immediate use within the iTest development and the Velocity execution environments.
-This warehouse contains various projects for test equipment, devices, and frameworks including quick call libraries and response maps.
+Welcome to the Spirent Automation Assets Warehouse.
+You will find a wide variety of automation assets useful for your iTest projects and/or Velocity deployments.
+All are available for immediate download and use.
+This warehouse contains a selection of projects useful for gaining the greatest value from your test equipment, devices, and frameworks.
+The assets are rich in reusable QuickCall libraries and response maps, key capabilities that will help you create your own automation most efficiently.

-The assets are categorized into three different levels:
+The assets are categorized into three levels of maturity/testing:
 - Certified:  provided and tested by Spirent
 - Reference:  provided by Spirent with intent to serve as “blueprint” on structure and usage
-- Community:  submitted by Spirent or community – mileage may vary
+- Community:  submitted by community or Spirent personnel with no review by Spirent

+You are encouraged to submit your projects back to the Warehouse for others to benefit from.

 ## Quick Start